dascritch/cpu-audio/TROUBLESHOOTING.md

 - Hide an element only if the chapter track of a player is properly displayed.
 This one is tricky.

-- I've put the script in my page, linked to another website, but there is no player, and it won't start at the desired timestamp : You need to have the script installed also in the target web page.
+- You've put the script in your page, linked to another website, but there is no player, and it won't start at the desired timestamp : You need to have the script installed also in the target web page.

 - Sometimes, a chapter file will load but won't be displayed.
 You can check its conformity with <https://quuz.org/webvtt/>